botbotxhy/Build-Challenage/AS2/README.md

 # AS2 - Sales Data Analysis

 ## Overview
 This project analyzes sales data using functional programming techniques.
-Built as a learning exercise to practice `map`, `filter`, `reduce`, and `groupby` instead of traditional loops.
+Using  `map`, `filter`, `reduce`, and `groupby` instead of traditional loops.

 ## Dataset